interledger/rafiki/packages/documentation/docs/integration/getting-started.md

 An [Open Payments](../reference/glossary.md#open-payments) Outgoing Payment failed to send all (or any) of the funds and won't re-try.
 The Account Servicing Entity SHOULD withdraw all or any excess liquidity and return it to the payer's account.

 - Action: Withdraw liquidity

+#### `payment_pointer.not_found`

+A [Payment Pointer](../reference/glossary.md#payment-pointer) was requested (via the [Open Payments API](../reference/glossary.md#open-payments)), but it doesn't exist in Rafiki.
+When receiving this event, the Account Servicing Entity can do a lookup for a relevant account in their system, and create a Payment Pointer.
+The initial request for the Payment Pointer will succeed if the Account Servicing Entity creates it within the configurable [`PAYMENT_POINTER_LOOKUP_TIMEOUT_MS`](./deployment.md#backend) variable.

+- Action: Create Payment Pointer

 #### `payment_pointer.web_monetization`